stuffbyt/re-Invent2019BuildersSession/EasytoComplexLab.md

 **Create a Lambda Function**

 -	Login to your AWS Lambda console in in us-east-1 region
--	Click on Crate Function and then select Author from Scratch
+-	Click on Create Function and then select Author from Scratch
 -	Give your function a name and select runtime nodejs 10.x
 -	For Permissions, select, Use an existing role.
 Choose the role that you created in previous exercise
 -	Now that your function is created, go ahead and copy the code from and paste it in the editor: https://github.com/stuffbyt/re-Invent2019BuildersSession/blob/master/EasyToComplex.js